MarcialRosales/rabbitmq-tracing-guide/README.md

     ```
     rabbitmq-plugins enable rabbitmq_tracing
     ```
   2. Second, the **administrator** has to configure in `rabbitmq.config`, the location where to store the trace log files.
-And also the RabbitMQ credentials the plugin uses to create a queue, bind it to the `amq.rabbitmq.trace` and consume messages from the queue to dump them onto a log file.
+It also has to configure the RabbitMQ credentials the plugin uses to create a queue, bind it to the `amq.rabbitmq.trace` and consume messages from the queue to dump them onto a log file.
 Although **administrators** can optionally use different credentials for each trace.
     ```
     ....
     {rabbitmq_tracing,